A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Scheduling Policies

 If we now suppose (as will be the case for most of the scheduling policies presented hereafter) to have incomplete access to information, one or more of the random processes' realizations become inaccessible, making it impossible to exactly formulate the feasibility bounds.
 Despite it still being possible to design scheduling policies that perform well while only using educated guesses based on averages, it is not possible to guarantee that their decisions at each time instant will respect (\ref{constr_feasibilityEBIT}) and (\ref{constr_feasibilityDEMAND}).

-Infeasibilities in general arise when $n$ ebits are available in a queue and $n'>n$ are scheduled out of it; they may be caused by a central scheduler relying on outdated information and scheduling more pairs than available, or by race conditions between two node-local schedulers that try to draw from the same queue.
+Infeasibilities in general arise when $n$ ebits are available in a queue and $n'>n$ are scheduled out of it; they may be caused by a central scheduler relying on outdated information and scheduling more pairs than available, or by conflicts between two node-local schedulers (sec. \ref{sec:locquad}) that try to draw from the same queue.

 Infeasibile decisions themselves do not prevent a network from operating (performing more measurements than there are available ebits simply results in failure of the excess measurements), but infeasibility that is not properly managed may entail sensible degradation of performance.
 Therefore, a working quantum network stack also needs a specific discipline to manage infeasible orders.
+In the context of this work, conflicting requests are managed in a random order, to mimic a real network adopting a first-come-first-serve (FCFS) discipline.

+As an example, suppose to have one ebit in queue $BC$.
+It may happen that a scheduling policy requests $r_{A[B]C} = 1$ and $r_{B[C]D} = 1$, two operations that feature $BC$ as a parent and therefore compete for the single available ebit.
+At this point, one needs to choose the discipline according to which priority is assigned: whereas this basic example may be solved by simple random selection, we illustrate in the following a more in-depth example to show the full complexity of this problem and the solution we adopt in our work.

-In the context of this work, conflicts are managed by assigning a random timeout to all measurement operations, and then executing them with a first-come-first-serve (FCFS) discipline.
-However, to avoid artificially degrading the performance, we also introduce a ranking system, shown in fig. \ref{fig:RankSystem}, such that high-rank operations are always executed after low-rank ones.
-Were not such a system in place, it could happen that the scheduler ordered to feed $q_{AC}$ through $r_{A[B]C} = 1$, exploit the new $AC$ pair in $r_{A[C]D} = 1$ and finally serve one request with $r_{AD} = 1$.
-Each of these operations depends on the one before it, and if the execution order is not respected the system will serve one less $AD$ request, possibly also wasting the intermediate links in the process.
-In practice, we hypothesize to have a control layer in charge of sending a control signal to the nodes to apply their scheduling decision at the end of the time step.
-To ensure proper priority is respected, we subdivide the signal from the control layer in multiple sequential ``apply'' signal, one per rank (i.e. one per horizontal set of nodes in fig. \ref{fig:RankSystem}).
+It could happen that the scheduler ordered to feed $q_{AC}$ through $r_{A[B]C} = 1$, exploit the new $AC$ pair in $r_{A[C]D} = 1$ and finally serve one request with $r_{AD} = 1$.
+Each of these operations depends on the one before it, and if the execution sequence is not respected the system will serve one less $AD$ request, possibly also wasting the intermediate links in the process and ultimately degrading performance.

+Therefore, to ensure proper priority is respected, we introduce a ranking system for swapping and consumption operations to preserve execution order.
+Swapping transitions and consumption orders are grouped by ranks, and the ranks are executed sequentially.
+All conflicts inside a rank are managed through random selection.